canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 ![Screenshot of React starter app](/img/react-starter.png)

-Let's customize it with the spec from the last tutorial.
-Inside the starter app, open `src/index.js` with your favorite editor, and add the Canvas context provider:
+Inside the starter app, open `src/index.js` with your favorite editor, and wrap `<App/>` with the Canvas context provider:

 ```jsx
 import { Canvas } from '@canvas-js/hooks';